 This poor experience was shared by many new Apple Watch owners.
-Apple said the watch would offer an "all day battery life" - that's up to 18 hours of normal use, which it defines as "90 time checks, 90 notifications, 45 minutes of app use and a 30-minute workout with music playback from Apple Watch via Bluetooth, over the course of 18 hours".
-That first day we made it to almost 11 hours on the watch.
-Admittedly, it's not a regular occurrence for us, but it happens every-so-often and we wouldn't describe ourselves as power users.
+Apple said the device would offer an "all day battery life", which it defines as "90 time checks, 90 notifications, 45 minutes of app use and a 30-minute workout with music playback from Apple Watch via Bluetooth, over the course of 18 hours".
+That first day we we managed just 11 hours.

-We got better at managing our watch use, and the hardware got better too; the Apple Watch Series 3is good for a solid two days of typical use, and the Series 4 isn't far behind - provided you don't hammer the cellular feature too much.
+As time went on we got better at managing our watch use, and the hardware got better too; the Series 3 was good for a solid two days of typical use when brand-new, and the Series 4 and 5 aren't far behind - provided you don't hammer the cellular feature too much.
 But even owners of these newer models are sure to be interested in ways to stretch that performance still further.

 With this in mind, we present our top tips for saving battery life on the Apple Watch.
 For similar advice for your smartphone, take a look at our tips to get better iPhone battery life.